Atarist777/RetroVir/content/articles/appleii/prodos8/f/festeringhate.md

 summary: This article is about the Festering Hate virus...

 ### Details
+* *Versions*: CyberAIDS 1.0, 2,01; Festering Hate; Doom's Day
 * *Replication*: Accidentally when opening an infected SYS file.
 * *Authors*: The BOY!, Tom E. Hawk, Lord Digital, Dead Lord, The Plague.
-* *detonation conditions:* when the counter in the last byte of block 2 becomes equal to 23.
+* *detonation conditions*: when the counter in the last byte of block 2 becomes equal to 23.
-* *size:* Adds 7.5 blocks to the SYS file, for a total of 3840 bytes.
+* *size*: Adds 7.5 blocks to the SYS file, for a total of 3840 bytes.

 ### Description